dennisjackson/heliotorrent/docs/design.md

   torrents.json
 ```

-This directory is intended to be offered via HTTP.
+This directory is intended to be offered via HTTP(S).

 ### Workflow